onetoneisme/blackjack/units_refactored/CF for operators/Intermediate/002_Using the UAAC client/05_Changing passwords.md

 uaac context | grep scope
 ```

-If you can't find the `password` value in the UAAC response, then you need to request for it.
+If you can't find the `password` value in the UAAC response, then you need to request it.
-Replace the `MY-PERMISSIONS` text with the existing permissions in the output of the previous command.
+Replace the `MY-PERMISSIONS` text with the existing permissions from the output of the previous command.

 ```sh
 uaac client update admin --authorities "MY-PERMISSIONS password.write"
 ```

 Now, your `admin` user will be able to change passwords.
-But, you will need to delete the current token to get the new one with the new permission:
+However, you will need to delete the current token to get another one with the new permissions:

 ```sh
 uaac token delete
 uaac token client get admin -s admin-secret
 ```

-Now try:
+Now, try:

 ```sh
 uaac password set MyAdminUser -p AlwaysATempPassword
 ```

-Next time that `MyAdminUser` signs in with that password to the CLI, it will be prompted for a new password.
+Next time `MyAdminUser` tries to sign in into the CLI with that password, they will be prompted for a new password.